rppicomidi/rp2040-mcp4728-lib/README.md

 # rp2040-mcp4728-lib
 C++ library for the RP2040 and the MCP4728 4-channel DAC + example code

-This driver implements all of the I2C functions the MCP4728 supports.
+The `rp2040-mcp4728-lib` implements all of the I2C functions the MCP4728 supports.
 There is an API for toggling the LDAC pin if it is used, but none for or polling the RDY/BSY\ pin.
 Use of the LDAC\ pin is optional unless your software needs to